Kaluza–Klein theory

-In 1926, Oskar Klein gave Kaluza's classical five-dimensional theory a quantum interpretation, to accord with the then-recent discoveries of Heisenberg and Schrödinger.
+In 1926, Oskar Klein gave Kaluza's classical five-dimensional theory a quantum interpretation, to accord with the then-recent discoveries of Werner Heisenberg and Erwin Schrödinger.
 Klein introduced the hypothesis that the fifth dimension was curled up and microscopic, to explain the cylinder condition.
 Klein suggested that the geometry of the extra fifth dimension could take the form of a circle, with the radius of ×10^-30 cm.
 More precisely, the radius of the circular dimension is 23 times the Planck length, which in turn is of the order of ×10^-33 cm.
 Klein also made a contribution to the classical theory by providing a properly normalized 5D metric.
-Work continued on the Kaluza field theory during the 1930s by Einstein and colleagues at Princeton.
+Work continued on the Kaluza field theory during the 1930s by Einstein and colleagues at Princeton University.

-In the 1940s the classical theory was completed, and the full field equations including the scalar field were obtained by three independent research groups: Thiry, working in France on his dissertation under Lichnerowicz; Jordan, Ludwig, and Müller in Germany, with critical input from Pauli and Fierz; and Scherrer working alone in Switzerland.
-Jordan's work led to the scalar–tensor theory of Brans–Dicke; Brans and Dicke were apparently unaware of Thiry or Scherrer.
+In the 1940s, the classical theory was completed, and the full field equations including the scalar field were obtained by three independent research groups: Yves Thiry, working in France on his dissertation under André Lichnerowicz; Pascual Jordan, Günther Ludwig, and Claus Müller in Germany, with critical input from Wolfgang Pauli and Markus Fierz; and Paul Scherrer working alone in Switzerland.
+Jordan's work led to the scalar–tensor theory of Brans–Dicke; Carl H. Brans and Robert H. Dicke were apparently unaware of Thiry or Scherrer.
 The full Kaluza equations under the cylinder condition are quite complex, and most English-language reviews, as well as the English translations of Thiry, contain some errors.
-The curvature tensors for the complete Kaluza equations were evaluated using tensor-algebra software in 2015, verifying results of Ferrari and Coquereaux & Esposito-Farese.
-The 5D covariant form of the energy–momentum source terms is treated by Williams.
+The curvature tensors for the complete Kaluza equations were evaluated using tensor-algebra software in 2015, verifying results of J. A. Ferrari and R. Coquereaux & G. Esposito-Farese.
+The 5D covariant form of the energy–momentum source terms is treated by L. L. Williams.